TecnicoFuelCell/Docker-ZED-ROS2/README.md

 # Docker-ZED

-Dockerfile to run _ZED tools_ and the _pyzed_ API with GPU acess.
+Dockerfile to run _ZED tools_ ,the _pyzed_ API, _ROS2 Foxy_ and ultralytics with GPU acess.
 This can/will be updated according to new needs of the TFC team.

 ## Prerequisites
 Before running this script, ensure: